prachilatane27/FIFA-World-Cup-Analysis/README.md

-# FIFA World Cup 2022 Performance Analysis
+# FIFA World Cup 2022 Performance Analysis Dashboard

 ## Project Overview

 This project analyzes team performance in the FIFA World Cup 2022 using Python and Power BI.
-It identifies overperforming and underperforming teams based on FIFA rankings and historical performance.
+The goal is to evaluate how teams performed relative to expectations based on FIFA rankings and historical performance.

+---

-## Objectives
+## Key Questions Answered

-* Analyze host country performance over time
-* Identify overachieving and underperforming teams
+1. How have host countries performed historically?
+Did Qatar follow the trend?
+2. Which teams overperformed and underperformed in 2022?
-* Study Argentina’s path to victory
+3. How does Argentina’s path to victory compare to past winners?
-* Compare ranking vs actual performance
+4. Does FIFA ranking strongly influence performance?
+5. How competitive was the 2022 World Cup?

+---

-##  Tools Used
+## Tools & Technologies

-* Python (Pandas, Seaborn, Matplotlib)
+* Python (Pandas, NumPy, Seaborn, Matplotlib)
-* Power BI
+* Power BI (DAX, Dashboard Design)

-* DAX
+---

+##  Key Features of Dashboard

+* KPI Cards (Performance Metrics)
+* Bar Chart (Team Performance Comparison)
+* Scatter Plot (FIFA Ranking vs Performance)
+* Winner Trend Analysis (Dominance Index)
+* Interactive Filters (Group-wise Analysis)

+---

 ## Key Insights

-* Lower-ranked teams overperformed expectations
+* Several lower-ranked teams outperformed expectations
-* Top-ranked teams underperformed
+* Top-ranked teams such as Belgium and France underperformed
-* Performance is not strictly dependent on FIFA ranking
+* Weak correlation between FIFA ranking and actual performance
-* Argentina showed consistent performance
+* Argentina showed consistent and resilient performance

+---

 ## Files Included